vddownco/image-background-removffer/README.md

     cp .env.example .env
     ```

-    This application doesn't need any databse connection, I am using php cache to store image file path.
-If you wish to make any database queries later open the .env file and set your application and database configurations.
+    This application does not use any database queries but for storing laravel queue migrations you need to setup a database connection.
+For simplicity I'm using SQLite, open the .env file and add the following in your .env:

+    ```bash
+    DB_CONNECTION=sqlite
+    ```

+    Make sure to create the SQLite database file:

+    ```base
+    touch database/database.sqlite
+    ```

 5. Generate Application Key
     ```bash